“Disneyland will never be completed, as long as there is imagination left in the world.” – Walt Disney

 How many of this location’s attractions have you experienced over the years?
 I’d love to know which iteration of this experience you enjoyed most.
 Please reach out with a comment here.

-Stay tuned for additional articles in this Dearly Departed series.
-We’ll continue to explore many other former attractions from Walt Disney World, including Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.
+Thanks for riding, and please follow along here for additional articles in this series.
+We’ll continue to explore many other former attractions and experiences from Walt Disney World, including Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.

-If you enjoyed this article, feel free to comment here at Pirates & Princesses, or send Jim a direct message at Instagram: Disney Facts and Figment, Facebook: Disney Facts and Figment, and Twitter: Facts and Figment
+If you enjoyed this article, feel free to comment here at Pirates & Princesses, or send Jim a direct message on social:

 Pirates & Princesses (PNP) is an independent, opinionated fan-powered news blog that covers Disney and Universal Theme Parks, Themed Entertainment and related Pop Culture from a consumer's point of view.
 Opinions expressed by our contributors do not necessarily reflect the views of PNP, its editors, affiliates, sponsors or advertisers.
 PNP is an unofficial news source and has no connection to The Walt Disney Company, NBCUniversal or any other company that we may cover.